devsujalpatel/your-api/README.md

-# Your Api
+# Blog Api
-Your api is a free open-source api platform for you to create to frontend application test frontent authentication forms and the stuffs
+Blog is a free open-source blog api for you to create to frontend application test frontent authentication forms and the stuffs